May Justus: Biography

 Having lived her entire life in rural Appalachia, Justus had her first encounters with African Americans and became a committed supporter of racial equality through her work with the Highlander Folk School.
 She formed a particularly close connection with Septima Clark, an African American woman who had lost her teaching job in Charleston, South Carolina, because of her membership in the NAACP, and who coordinated a Highlander program in South Carolina that taught African Americans to read.
 Like Justus, Clark was an avid reader, a teetotaller, a teacher from the rural South, and a member of a fundamentalist Christian religious tradition, and the two became friends.
 Justus first confronted the reality of racial discrimination under Jim Crow laws when the two women were together at the Andrew Jackson Hotel in Nashville and Clark was denied entry to a "white-only" elevator.

 In 1959, Justus was called to testify in hearings conducted to investigate alleged subversive activities at the Highlander Folk School.
 This was part of the campaign by the state of Tennessee that led in 1961 to the state's revoking Highlander's charter and seizing its land and buildings in Monteagle.
 Asked about her views on black and white people dancing together, she told the committee "I see nothing immoral about it. ...
 It's a square dance.
 I can look at television any time and see worse than that."
 When her interrogator followed up by asking "Don't you know it's against the law for whites and colored to marry in Tennessee?", she replied "Yes, sir, but I didn't know that a square dance was part of a marriage ceremony."
 He continued with a question about Highlander's charter: "It says here one of your purposes is to train rural and industrial leaders.
 Have you ever issued any diplomas to rural and industrial leaders that you know of?"
 Her reply, "I didn't know diplomas were required for rural and industrial leaders," ended her questioning.
-For her outspoken support of Highlander and its efforts to end racism, she was dismissed from membership in the local Presbyterian church where she had taught Sunday school, while Vera McCampbell was fired from her public school teaching job due to the women's association with Highlander.
+Because of her outspoken support of Highlander and its efforts to end racism, she offered to resign from membership in the local Presbyterian church where she had taught Sunday school; the minister declined to accept her resignation.
+Vera McCampbell was fired from her public school teaching job due to the women's association with Highlander.

 May Justus died in Tennessee on November 7, 1989.
 She was buried in Summerfield Cemetery in Grundy County.